In Depth: Kidney

 The kidneys are two bean-shaped organs that extract waste from blood, balance body fluids, form urine, and aid in other important functions of the body.

 They reside against the back muscles in the upper abdominal cavity.
-They sit opposite each other on both sides of the spine.
+They sit opposite each other on either side of the spine.
 The right kidney sits a little bit lower than the left to accommodate the liver.

-When it comes to components of the urinary system, the kidneys are multi-talented powerhouses of activity.
-Some of the core functions of the kidneys include:
+When it comes to components of the urinary system, the kidneys are multi-functional powerhouses of activity.
+Some of the core actions of the kidneys include:

-- Water level balancing: As the kidneys are key in the production of urine, they react to changes in the body’s water level throughout the day.
+- Water level balancing: As the kidneys are key in the chemical breakdown of urine, they react to changes in the body’s water level throughout the day.
 As water intake decreases, the kidneys adjust accordingly and leave water in the body instead of helping excrete it.

 - Blood pressure regulation: The kidneys need constant pressure to filter the blood.
 When it drops too low, the kidneys increase the pressure.
 One way is by producing a blood vessel-constricting protein (angiotensin) that also signals the body to retain sodium and water.
 Both the constriction and retention help restore normal blood pressure.

 - Red blood cell regulation: When the kidneys don’t get enough oxygen, they send out a distress call in the form of erythropoietin, a hormone that stimulates the bone marrow to produce more oxygen-carrying red blood cells.

 - Acid regulation: As cells metabolize, they produce acids.
 Foods we eat can either increase the acid in our body or neutralize it.
 If the body is to function properly, it needs to keep a healthy balance of these chemicals.
 The kidneys do that, too.

 Most people are born with two kidneys, but many people can live on just one.
 Kidney transplant surgeries with live donors are common medical procedures today.